j2store/userguide/flexicontent.md

 ### Creating menu

 1. Go to Menus -> Main Menu -> Add New Menu Item.
 Now you need to select the menu item type.
-To do this, click on the Select button next to the Menu Item Type label.Select the Flexicontent, and choose Categories -> Choose the list of categories  you want to display in the front end.
+To do this, click on the Select button next to the Menu Item Type label.
+Select the Flexicontent and choose Categories.
+Choose the list of categories you want to display in the front end, from the list.
 ![](shop_menu.png)

 2. In Flexicontent layout Items Tab -> choose the layout (Make sure j2store field is added in your template)